ahmadassaf/linked-dataset-profiling-tool/README.md

 raw_graph_dir=directory location
 ```

 Define which NED process to use.
-Spotlight doesn't require any changes, while for TagMe! one needs to get the API credenitals (contact at http://tagme.di.unipi.it/) and provide it under the tagme_api_key
+Spotlight doesn't require any changes, while for TagMe! one needs to get the API credentials (contact at [http://tagme.di.unipi.it/](http://tagme.di.unipi.it/)) and provide it under the `tagme_api_key`

 ```java
 ned_operation=tagme|spotlight
 ```

-In case the NED process is carried out by TagMe!
-NED tool, then you have to request an API KEY at http://tagme.di.unipi.it/ and provide the key as the value for the variable.
+In case the NED process is carried out by the TagMe!
+NED tool, then you have to request an API KEY at [http://tagme.di.unipi.it/](http://tagme.di.unipi.it/) and provide the key as the value for the variable.

 ```java
 tagme_api_key=TagMe!
 API KEY
 ```

-DBpedia sparql endpoints in different languages
+DBpedia SPARQL endpoints in different languages

 ```java
 dbpedia_endpoint=en	http://dbpedia.org/sparql,de	http://de.dbpedia.org/live/sparql
 ```

-This has to be set to true as it checks for the extracted de.l3s.bfetahu.ldp.entities whether their corresponding topics (categories) are extracted
+This has to be set to true as it checks for the extracted `de.l3s.bfetahu.ldp.entities` whether their corresponding topics (categories) are extracted

 ```java
 load_entity_categories=true
 ```

-URL for the english DBpedia used for the extraction of entity categories
+URL for the English DBpedia used for the extraction of entity categories

 ```java
 dbpedia_url=http://dbpedia.org/sparql
 ```

-Timeout (in seconds) when extracting resources from the data sets
+Timeout (in seconds) when extracting resources from the datasets

 ```java
 timeout=10000
 ```

-Define whether the de.l3s.bfetahu.ldp.entities should be included in the profiles or should be left out of the ranking process
+Define whether the `de.l3s.bfetahu.ldp.entities` should be included in the profiles or should be left out of the ranking process

 ```java
 includeEntities=false
 ```

-File location where the dataset_topic_graph is stored
+File location where the `dataset_topic_graph` is stored

 ```java
 dataset_topic_graph=raw_graph/dataset_topic_graph.obj
 ```

-Values used to initialise the KStep and PageRank models
+Values used to initialize the KStep and PageRank models

 ```java
 alpha=0.1
 ```

 K value for K-Step Markov